Posted by marilynch

 Among the many benefits of bicycling are public health benefits.
 Yet one of the reasons many youth don’t bike or walk to school is lack of safe routes to school—and specifically, good infrastructure.

-The future safety of Elkhorn Elementary and North Monterey County High School students and others in the vicinity who use active transportation—i.e., biking, walking, skateboarding, or skating—got a boost on December 12, 2016, when the ground was broken for new infrastructure, Castroville Bicycle & Pedestrian Project AKA Castroville Bicycle Path and Railroad Crossing; more info.
+The future safety of Elkhorn Elementary and North Monterey County High School students and others in the vicinity who use active transportation—i.e., biking, walking, skateboarding, or skating—got a boost on December 12, 2016, when the ground was broken for new infrastructure.
+For background, refer to TAMC’s 1/13/16 press release Castroville Bicycle & Pedestrian Project AKA Castroville Bicycle Path and Railroad Crossing; and learn more on TAMC’s Bicycle & Pedestrian Overcrossing page.

 Transportation Agency for Monterey County states that the project “will construct a bicycle and pedestrian bridge crossing over the railroad tracks and a new bicycle/pedestrian path parallel to Highway 156.”
 It will “connect downtown Castroville to Elkhorn Elementary School and North Monterey County High School.
 The project also links various portions of the existing multi-modal transportation infrastructure improving access for all bicyclists and pedestrians from the Monterey Peninsula, Salinas to Watsonville, to Santa Cruz County.”
 See KION’s 12/12/16 story for some additional info; KION reported an anticipated completion date of February 2018.